 2 red and black 12V DC power wires coming from the board.
-Yellow circle, these are the same wires that took power to the 12V vent fans, originally these had a T on them to use for this purpose, if its missing go to your old unit and take them off as you will need these.
+Yellow circle, these are the same wires that took power to these wire before

 These 6 wires need to interconnect, wires are color coded to previous pics.

 Mount the fan switch onto the plate marked fan switch using the 2 small screws taken out of the old unit, do not locate the fan switch up on the fin as the old one was